R-Rieck/css2020/README.md

 ---

+---

-List of usefull css props:
+List of usefull css props and pseudoelements:

+**!important**

+it overwrites specifity and all other selectors
+**DO NOT** use it that often... it leads to bad code

 **Box-sizing**